pajicadvance/cherry-on-top/README.md

 - Add or remove locations where the discs can be found
 - Enable or disable removing the vanilla 13 and Cat music disc loot from regular dungeons

+### Teleportation Potions

+Adds two new potions inspired by Terraria.

+Potion of Wormhole
+- Teleports you to other players
+- Brewed with an awkward potion and ender eye
+- Drinking opens up a screen where you can select a player to teleport to

+Potion of Teleportation
+- Teleports you to a random location in a configurable radius
+- Brewed with an awkward potion and ender pearl
+- Configurable max teleport height

 ## Tweaks

 Every tweak is disabled by default, and can be toggled on or off at any time.
 Toggling some tweaks will require a restart, and you will be prompted to do so if a restart is required.